Abdominal aortic aneurysm: Screening

-The U.S. Preventive Services Task Force (USPSTF) recommends a single screening abdominal ultrasound for abdominal aortic aneurysm in males age 65 to 75 years who have a history of smoking.
+The U.S. Preventive Services Task Force (USPSTF) recommends a single screening abdominal ultrasound for abdominal aortic aneurysm in males aged 65 to 75 years who have a history of smoking.
 Among this group who does not smoke, screening may be selective.
-It is unclear if screening is useful in women who have smoked and the USPSTF recommend against screening in women who have never smoked.
+It is unclear if screening is useful in women who have smoked and the USPSTF recommends against screening in women who have never smoked.

-In the United Kingdom the NHS AAA Screening Programme invites men in England for screening during the year they turn 65.
+In the United Kingdom, the NHS AAA Screening Programme invites men in England for screening during the year they turn 65.
 Men over 65 can contact the programme to arrange to be screened.

 In Sweden one time screening is recommended in all males over 65 years of age.
-This has been found to decrease the risk of death from AAA by 42% with a number needed to screen of just over 200.
+This has been found to decrease the risk of death from AAA by 42% with a number needed to screen just over 200.
 In those with a close relative diagnosed with an aortic aneurysm, Swedish guidelines recommend an ultrasound at around 60 years of age.

 Australia has no guideline on screening.

 Repeat ultrasounds should be carried out in those who have an aortic size greater than 3.0 cm.
-In those whose aorta is between 3.0 and 3.9 cm this should be every three years, if between 4.0 and 4.4 cm every two years, and if between 4.5 and 5.4 cm every year.
+Although recommendations vary between guidelines, in those whose aorta is between 3.0 and 3.9 cm this may be every three years, if between 4.0 and 4.4 cm every two years, and if between 4.5 and 5.4 cm every year.

 Management

 The treatment options for asymptomatic AAA are conservative management, surveillance with a view to eventual repair, and immediate repair.
 Two modes of repair are available for an AAA: open aneurysm repair, and endovascular aneurysm repair (EVAR).
 An intervention is often recommended if the aneurysm grows more than 1 cm per year or it is bigger than 5.5 cm.
 Repair is also indicated for symptomatic aneurysms.
 Ten years after open AAA repair, the overall survival rate was 59%.
 Mycotic abdominal aorta aneurysm (MAAA) is a rare and life-threatening condition.
-Because of its rarity, there is a lack of adequately powered studies and consensus on its treatment and follow up.
+Because of its rarity, there is a lack of adequately powered studies and consensus on its treatment and follow-up.
 A management protocol on the management of mycotic abdominal aortic aneurysm was recently published in the Annals of Vascular Surgery by Premnath et al.

 Conservative

-Conservative management is indicated in people where repair carries a high risk of mortality and in patients where repair is unlikely to improve life expectancy.
+Conservative management is indicated in people where repair carries a high mortality risk and in patients where repair is unlikely to improve life expectancy.
 The mainstay of the conservative treatment is smoking cessation.

 Surveillance is indicated in small asymptomatic aneurysms (less than 5.5 cm) where the risk of repair exceeds the risk of rupture.
 As an AAA grows in diameter, the risk of rupture increases.
 Surveillance until an aneurysm has reached a diameter of 5.5 cm has not been shown to have a higher risk as compared to early intervention.